emmyatri/CSE-3503---Comp-Arch/Assignment1/README.md

 ---------------------------------------------------------
-*Machine Spirits, in all your unknowable grade and wisdom
+>*Machine Spirits, in all your unknowable grace and wisdom
-Grant my code durability
+>Grant my code durability
-So that it may serve me
+>So that it may serve me
-As I serve you
+>As I serve you
-With faith, care, and servility.
+>With faith, care, and servility.

-Praise the Omnissiah.*
+>Praise the Omnissiah.*